 Nature seeking aside, St. Johann im Pongau is compact enough to walk around, kick back with locals and enjoy a coffee, and browse the wares of some local designers who have stores here – the city is an established shopping centre of the region.

-While we walked and used the car to get to some attractions and village viewpoints if you want to visit the town and the surroundings by bike here, the Snowworldshop at the Alpendorf district offers bikes and e-bikes for rent.
+While we walked and used the car to get to some attractions and village viewpoints, if you want to visit the town and the surroundings by bike here, the Snowworldshop at the Alpendorf district offers bikes and e-bikes for rent.

 Eisriesenwelt – the largest ice cave in the world

-Just 30 minutes drive north of St. Johann you can visit Eisriesenwelt – the largest ice cave in the world comprised of a frozen labyrinth of sculptures deep within the limestone alpine mountains.
 Eisriesenwelt translates as ‘world of the ice giants’, and on a 70-minute tour, you’ll traverse wooden walkways that take you on a frosted journey into the heart of a cave system that’s 50 to 100 million years old.
 Climbing wooden stairs to an extra height of 134 metres and traversing across, around and past ice layers up to 1,000 years old.

 I’ve been to so many caves in my lifetime that I even went in a bit sceptical of how this visit would be different, but I was filled with a sense of wonder as soon as the door flew open with a gush of icy cold wind, and it slammed shut behind us as we entered another world.
-Not one of the ice sculptures is manipulated or deliberately shaped – nature at its most pure is nothing short of a spectacle.

-There’s no electrical lighting, with every second person given an oil lantern to carry and groups are well-paced, giving an even greater feeling of the vast space and your tiny presence within it.
-Like you are a part of an early expedition, even though people have been visiting for 100 years.
+I felt like I was a part of an early expedition, even though people have been visiting for 100 years.
 Salzburg Cave Explorers founder, Alexander von Mörk, who continued the excavation in 1913 after Eisriesenwelt’s very first discovery, stayed – he’s buried, at his request, inside the cave.

 A visit here doesn’t come without a little effort, although it’s much less precarious than the hike from the explorer’s lodge in 1920.
 There’s a 20-minute walk to the cable car, as a moderately taxing 20-minute walk up the last stretch of the mountain to the cave entrance.
 A little tiring for some, but I can promise you it is worth it.
-Inside the cave, temperatures can low to around -1, so bring warm layers and sturdy shoes and limit the shock those who arrived in shorts and t-shirts faced.

 Things to Know About St. Johann im Pongau in Salzburg